ubio/node-framework/docs/auth.md

 # Automation Cloud Authentication & Authorisation

+**Note: there are known problems with the auth, it needs to be re-designed.
+Use this guide at your own risk.**

-Automation Cloud infrastructure features highly sophisticated request authentication system.
+Automation Cloud infrastructure features "highly sophisticated" request authentication system.

 Node Framework does its best to abstract away all the complexity, allowing apps to focus on what they are supposed to be doing.